Skip to Content

 What root vegetables can you harvest in the fall?

-You can harvest carrots, beets, turnips, radishes, and parsnips in fall.
+You’ll discover carrots, beets, turnips, radishes, and parsnips sweetened by frost.

 How do you plan a fall garden?